top of page

 Vision for Your Children’s Sibling Relationships

-What do you want your children’s relationship to be like when they are adults?
+What do you want your children’s relationship with each other to be like when they are adults?
 How do you envision them interacting with one another once they are not living under the same roof?
 One day they will each be out on their own with their own careers, pursuits, and families.
 What is that going to look like?
+Do you want them to support each other emotionally and physically when in need or conversely, do you fear they will grow apart and rarely speak to one another?
+What do you want holidays and family reunions to look and feel like?

 Madison and Hannah were homeschooled and now enjoy a great relationship as adults.